Tinok shenishba: Hasidic mysticism

 Adjusting the former hierarchy of values, the Baal Shem Tov taught that the simple, sincere common Jewish folk could be closer to God than the scholars, for whom pride may affect their scholarly achievements, and the elite scholars could envy and learn lessons in devotion from the uneducated community.
 The Baal Shem Tov and later Hasidic masters made deveikut the central principle in Jewish spirituality, teaching that the sincere divine soul essence of the artless Jew reflects the essential divine simplicity.
 In contemporary Hasidic views of outreach to unobservant Jews, this mystical emphasis implies that the value of a small deed of observance by unaffiliated Jews would be able to set aside one's own spiritual development, as the Baal Shem Tov taught, "a soul may come into the World for 70 years in order to do a single deed of kindness to another person".

+Teaneck Shenishba

+"Teaneck Shenishba" is a colloquial term used by some within the Orthodox Jewish community to describe members of the modern Orthodox community in Teaneck, New Jersey, who are perceived as less observant or more lenient in their religious practices compared to other, more traditional Orthodox communities.
+The term is a playful adaptation of "Tinok Shenishba," a concept in Jewish law referring to someone who was raised without knowledge of Jewish traditions or laws.
+In the case of "Teaneck Shenishba," the term is used by more religious individuals to humorously suggest that the Teaneck community, while identifying as Orthodox, blends modernity with religious observance in a way that some feel is less rigorous.
+The term reflects the perspective of more stringent Orthodox Jews who view Teaneck’s modern Orthodox community as more liberal in its approach to Jewish law and lifestyle.